 In total, there are 460,425 working age people with disabilities living in New York City.
 But of that number, only 148,717 have jobs.
 That means that about only one in three people with disabilities in New York City have a job, are earning an income and becoming independent.
 Despite that more than one in ten New York City residents have a disability, people with disabilities make up only four percent of the city’s workforce.
 Likewise, more than one-third of New Yorkers with disabilities live in poverty.

 New York City is a crucial lynch pin in our nation’s economy.
 The city has a vast population, a vibrant economy and hundreds of employers eager for talented workers.
 New Yorkers with disabilities deserve the opportunity to earn an income and achieve independence, just like anyone else.
 Workforce programs have a fundamental role in empowering job seekers, helping them to develop skills and facilitating connections to employers.
 Working together to create a national model of success, we will advance opportunities for the people and providers in New York City.
 Want to get involved?
-Contact our Policy and Practices Director Philip Kahn-Pauli at PhilipP@RespectAbility.org for more information.
+Contact our Director of Federal Policy Philip Kahn-Pauli at PhilipP@RespectAbility.org for more information.